korginc/volcasample/readme.markdown

 ### 3.2 outline of usage

-a. prepare the data to be converted
+1. prepare the data to be converted
-b. call the conversion start function
+2. call the conversion start function
-c. process syro data for each frame
+3. process syrodata for each frame
-d. call the conversion end function
+4. call the conversion end function

 Each step is explained in detail below.
 Please refer to korg\_syro\_volcasample\_example.c for a working example.